Steve van Aperen

 Full Presenter Profile & Bio

-Using real life examples, Steve draws audience’s attention to the way people may hide the truth, through omission rather than commission.
+Using real-life examples, Steve draws the audience’s attention to the way people may hide the truth, through omission rather than commission.
 He points out how what people don’t say is often more important than what they do say!
 Steve demonstrates how we use language, paralinguistic styles, changes in tenses and body language to deceive others and how to recognise when people are engaging in such behaviours.

 In 1996, Steve was the first Victorian Police Officer to graduate from Western Oregon University USA as a certified polygraph examiner.
 After graduating Steve trained with and examined polygraph testing and behavioural interview techniques utilised by the Los Angeles Police Department Polygraph Unit, US Secret Service, Los Angeles County Sheriff's Office and the Federal Bureau of Investigation (FBI).

 Steve has been involved in a number of high profile cases including: